kanisterio/kanister/docs/architecture.rst

 ----------

 This secret stores TLS sensitive data used for Kopia client server communication.
-It follows the standard ``kubernetes.io/tls``.
+It follows the ``kubernetes.io/tls`` standard.
 It is referenced by the ``spec.server.tlsSecretRef`` in the repository server CR.

 .. code-block:: yaml